Universal Opt-Out Mechanisms Explained

 Who is Required to Acknowledge UOOM Signals?

 Even if a business doesn’t “sell” personal information in the traditional sense, it may still be required to acknowledge opt-out signals.
-The CCPA defines “sale” as the transfer of personal information for monetary or other valuable consideration.
-The CCPA and CPA both require that any controller that possesses personal data for the purposes of targeted advertising (referred to as “cross context behavioral advertising” in CCPA) or the sale of personal data acknowledge a user’s UOOM signal.
-Controllers that use personal data to display targeted advertisements must honor a UOOM signal.
+For instance, the CCPA defines “sale” as the transfer of personal information for monetary or other valuable consideration.
+Generally, any controller that processes personal information for targeted advertising (referred to as “cross context behavioral advertising” in the CCPA) or for the sale of personal data must detect and honor UOOM signals.

 If a business receives a UOOM signal, it must stop selling or sharing personal information associated with: